EISLAB2021/Acoustic_Camera_SR_Exp/README.md

 The acoustic camera is a type of 2D forward-looking sonar (FLS) that can operate in low-visibility underwater environments.
 However, the resolution of acoustic_images captured by acoustic cameras is very low, which is a common problem in sonar image processing.
 Different from the previous CNN-based acoustic_image_super-resolution (SR) reconstruction, this project tested the reconstruction performance based on GAN.
-Ultimately, this project will serve the preprocessing of acoustic_camera_images together with the denoising project.
+Ultimately, this project will serve the preprocessing of acoustic_camera_images together with the association, denoising and matching blocks.

 # Prerequisites
 opencv-python=4.8.1